 - The extent of hair loss: the more hair loss suffered, the more grafts required to cover the thinning areas.
 Subsequently, the higher the cost.

 - Aftercare: the aftercare determines how much you spend overall.
-For example, you will have an open wound after a FUT transplant.
-Therefore, the aftercare for this will be more involving than with a FUE transplant.
+For example, you will have an open wound after a FUT hair transplant.
+Therefore, the aftercare for this will be more involving than with a FUE hair transplant.
 As a result, costs for the former will be higher than those for the latter.

 - Travel: if you choose to go abroad, you must also factor in travel, transfer, and accommodation costs.